-As always, we’re not fortune-tellers and no one really knows how to predict the way the markets are going to rebound.
+As always, we’re not fortune-tellers and no one really knows how to predict the way the markets are going to rebound with COVID-19.
 Given May’s fairly consistent CPM gains, we remain cautiously optimistic about what’s to come, both as we close out Q2 and look forward to Q3.
 It remains to be seen what will become of the normally highest selling season based on seasonality, but rest assured we’ll be keeping you apprised as we move forward!

 The Sortable Team

 P.S.
 If you’re interested in making sure you never miss one of our updates or informative blog posts, make sure you register for our newsletter!
 We promise it’s worth it.